 After this setback, notes Kenny, their mother decided to return to Mexico and brought them along.
 They were 12 years old.
-“For us it was a transition.
+“For us, it was a transition.
 We understood Spanish but we neither spoke nor wrote it fluently.
 We went from a comfortable life in Los Angeles to a very modest life in a new country.”

 Experiences That Build Character

-No, explains Kenny Salas, “a great experience for building character.
+It was, explains Kenny Salas, “a great experience for building character.
 Sean and I have very good memories that serve as motivation.
 Also, we love Mexico.
 My mother married an Argentine at that time who was very disciplined.
 He really helped us to pursue our dreams.
 She has been our inspiration, and he, our coach.”